Eugene John Hebert

 Eugene John Hebert was an American-born Jesuit missionary in Sri Lanka.
-He along with his Tamil driver Betram Francis disappeared on August 15, 1990 as the Sri Lankan civil war was raging.
+He along with his Tamil driver Betram Francis disappeared on August 15, 1990, as the Sri Lankan civil war was raging.
 He went missing on his way to the eastern city of Batticaloa from a nearby town of Valaichchenai.
-He was known for his Human Rights activity on behalf of the local civilians.
+He was known for his human rights activity on behalf of the local civilians.
 The Jesuits believe that he was killed along with his driver.

 Biography

-Eugene John Hebert was born in Jennings, Louisiana United States, on October 9, 1923.
-He joined the Jesuits on August 14, 1941 at the age of 17.
+Eugene John Hebert was born in Jennings, Louisiana on October 9, 1923.
+He joined the Society of Jesus on August 14, 1941 at the age of 17.
 After completion of Jesuit studies, he volunteered for the Sri Lanka Mission.
 He was accepted and arrived in September 1948.
-After serving a year in the eastern township of Batticaloa and another in Trincomalee at the Jesuit Colleges he went to Poona, India, for the study of Theology.
-He was ordained a priest on 24 March 1954.
+After serving a year in the eastern township of Batticaloa and another in Trincomalee at the Jesuit Colleges, he went to Poona, India to study theology, and was ordained as a priest on March 24, 1954.

-After returning to Sri Lanka in April 1956, he was assigned to St Joseph’s College in Trincomalee as a teacher and sports coach from 1956 to 1978.
+After returning to Sri Lanka in April 1956, he was assigned to St Joseph's College in Trincomalee as a teacher and sports coach from 1956 to 1978.
 He was named principal there for a brief period.
-In the 1960s, private schools including Catholic colleges were taken over by the State, and Hebert was sent to Batticaloa to work at the Eastern Technical Institute, the joint Jesuit and Methodist technical institute, as its director.
-He was also the basketball coach from 1978 to 1990 at St Michael’s College in Batticaloa, where he achieved national championship status over several years.
+In the 1960s, private schools, including Catholic colleges, were taken over by the state, and Hebert was sent to Batticaloa to work at the Eastern Technical Institute, the joint Jesuit and Methodist technical institute, as its director.
+He was also the basketball coach from 1978 to 1990 at St Michael's College in Batticaloa, where he achieved national championship status over several years.

 Hebert was a prominent member of the Batticaloa Peace Committee that has interceded on behalf of the many disappeared and missing people as part of the Sri Lankan civil war with both the Sri Lankan government officials and the rebel Liberation Tigers of Tamil Eelam (LTTE) group.